-The owners and residents (i.e. tenants) of unsewered dwellings and commercial operations have primary responsibility for the operation and maintenance of the DWM system.
+The owners and occupiers of the land (i.e. tenants) of unsewered dwellings and commercial operations have primary responsibility for the operation and maintenance of the DWM system.
 In accordance with the EPA Code of Practice, owners and occupiers must ensure that the DWM system is operated, maintained and monitored in accordance with Council requirements.
-This requires a proactive approach from owners and residents to (as a minimum):
+This requires a proactive approach from owners and residents, with Table 2 of the new EPA 'Regulating onsite wastewater management systems: local government toolkit' (publication 1974:2021) outlining the requirements for the operation and maintenance of a DWM system for both the owner and occupier of the land.
+As a minimum:

-- familiarise themselves with the type of system (treatment and land application components); - identify the location of all system components on the site; - regularly inspect their system for any signs of problems; - regularly maintain their system to prevent problems from occurring (or worsening); - follow any instructions issued by Council pertaining to their system; and - to upgrade or replace their system where insurmountable problems are occurring.
+- familiarise themselves with the type of system (treatment and land application components); - identify the location of all system components on the site; - regularly inspect their system for any signs of problems; - regularly maintain their system to prevent problems from occurring (or worsening) (i.e. desludging, pipe integrity, comply with manufacturer specifications and recommendations, repair and replace components and fittings); - follow any instructions issued by Council pertaining to their system; - ensure that the contents of the DWM system does not overflow; - notify the Council as soon as practicable after the person becomes aware, or reasonably should have been aware, that the system poses a risk to human health or the environment, or is in otherwise not in good working order (i.e. disposal area becomes sodden, wastewater runoff from disposal area, order, drain or toilet running slowly, grease trap full or blocked); - keep and hold all records of maintenance activities carried out on the system, including any pump out and service records, for five years after each activity.
+These must be made available for inspection if Council requests it under sub-regulation (1); and - to upgrade or replace their system where insurmountable problems are occurring.